Financial Aid – Frequently Asked Questions

 - Students may view and pay their tuition bill electronically via MyAccess

-- Questions regarding payment may be directed to the Office of Payment and Billing Services
+- Questions regarding payment should be directed to the Office of Revenue and Receivables

 Student Health Insurance is automatically applied to every student account.
-In order to waive coverage, complete the Student Health Insurance Survey in Myaccess.
-This survey will be available soon after the posting of your student account bill.
+In order to waive coverage, complete the student health insurance survey in MyAccess.
+The survey is generally available in July of each year.

-- Deferment forms are processed by the Medical School Registrar.
+- Deferment requests are processed by the Medical School Registrar.
 Most lenders, however, participate with the National Student Loan Clearinghouse.
-The Clearinghouse collects enrollment data on each student and sends that information to lenders electronically.
-Contact your lender to ensure that they are able to receive data from the Clearinghouse.
-If they are not, please bring your loan deferment forms with you to registration.
+The Clearinghouse collects enrollment data on each student and sends the information to loan servicing agencies and lenders.
+Contact your servicer/lender to ensure that they are able to receive enrollment data from the Clearinghouse.
+If they are not, please send your loan deferment forms to the Office of the Registrar.

 - If you have federal loans, you can view your lender information by logging into NSLDS.
 Private or institutional loans will not populate on NSLDS.
 You should look to your personal records or contact your undergraduate institution to identify any additional loans you may have.

-My tuition is paid by an outside agency (National Health Service Corps, military, etc.).
+My tuition is paid by an outside agency (National Health Service Corps, HPSP, etc.).
 What should I do?

-Send a copy of your selection notice to the Office of Payment and Billing Services.
+Send a copy of your acceptance notification to the Office of Revenue and Receivables.

 Eligibility for financial aid funding is contingent upon a student maintaining a minimum standard of satisfactory academic progress determined by the Department of Education.
 You can view the satisfactory academic progress policy here.

-Yes, you may contact the Office of Medical Student Financial Services with questions or to schedule an appointment.
-You may also utilize the online resource provided by the AAMC
+Yes, you may contact the Office of Admissions and Financial Aid with questions or to schedule an appointment.
+You may also utilize the online resources provided by the AAMC.

 Our office can return federal student loan funds on your behalf, without penalty, up to 120 days after disbursement.
 After 120 days, you will need to return loan funds directly to your loan servicer; you will be responsible for origination fees and accrued interest on the loan amount you are returning.
 Please email our office with the exact amount you wish to return, and we will process this manually for you within 48 hours.